Oh, who am I kidding, let's not bury the lead.

 Hannah is still Team Millennials and feels good about the 4-2 tribe split.
 She likes Sunday but she's suspicious about Bret.
 He looks like a cop, sounds like a cop, walks like a cop.
 He's a cop.
 This "funeral director" cover story is not convincing anyway.
 She interrogates him and he does not hold up under the scrutiny.
 She can use this syllogism to her advantage.
 If you can't trust him, you can't trust him.
 But what Hannah doesn't suspect is that Bret is not the most untrustworthy person on her tribe.
 Or in her "alliance."

 Then, the unthinkable happens.
-Michaela and her team lose a challenge.
-It's as shocking as Cubs' fans having something to celebrate.
-And any hope that I had that the Millennials would stick together and vote out Bret or Sunday was dashed the second that Jay said, "Sorry, Bret you've got to go."
+Michaela and her team loses a challenge.
+It's as shocking as Cubs fans having something to celebrate.
+And any hope that I had that the Millennials would stick together and vote out Bret or Sunday was dashed the second that Taylor said, "Sorry, Bret you've got to go."
 CBS advertisers are not paying to run their commercials before a boring, predictable outcome.
 And no one wants to watch ten minutes of the easy, obvious vote.
 Well, in retrospect, that would have been awesome.

 |My brain just went boom.|